Skip to main content

 SELECT orderkey FROM my_catalog.my_schema.Orders

-Add more different datasets
+Add more dataset types

 • Model